 Working tightly with coastal communities, COBI has established TURF-reserves: a coupling between Territorial User Rights for Fisheries and Marine Reserves.
 These TURF-reserves have been established in fisherman communities in three main regions: the Pacific Ocean, Gulf of California, and the Caribbean.
 Amongst these regions, COBI works with a total of 15 communities, where at least one TURF-reserve has been established.

-Some of the reserves have been established for up to 10 years, and recovery has been observed in some TURF-reserves (e.g. Micheli et al., 2012 for Isla Natividad, or Villaseñor-Derbez et al., 2015 for Isla Magdalena).
+Some of the reserves have been established for up to 10 years, and recovery has been observed in some TURF-reserves (e.g. Micheli et al., 2012, Villaseñor-Derbez et al., 2015).
 Yet, COBI lacks a national approach that comprehensively describes the effectiveness of each TURF-reserve and condenses it in a framework that enhances effectiveness.

 Available data